auranbuckles/auranbuckles.github.io/_posts/2017-03-21-using_the_google_analytics_api_ruby_gem_in_rails.markdown

 gem 'rest-client' # optional
 {% endhighlight %}

 Once your app is able to sign up and verify users through Google's OAuth, Google will allow you to access the user's information after they've granted you permission.
-To figure out which APIs and kinds of permissions you will need from the user, dig around [Google's guide for developers](https://developers.google.com) and look through the [different Google API scopes](https://developers.google.com/identity/protocols/googlescopes).
+To figure out which APIs and kinds of permissions you'll need from the user, dig around [Google's guide for developers](https://developers.google.com) and look through the [different Google API scopes](https://developers.google.com/identity/protocols/googlescopes).
 I recommend testing the results in the [OAuth 2.0 Playground](https://developers.google.com/oauthplayground).

-For this app, I used the [Management API](https://developers.google.com/analytics/devguides/config/mgmt/v3/) and the [Analytics Core Reporting API v3](https://developers.google.com/analytics/devguides/reporting/core/v3/reference), which asks the user for permission to access their Analytics account information and data (read only) upon sign up.
+For this app, I used the [Management API](https://developers.google.com/analytics/devguides/config/mgmt/v3/) and the [Analytics Core Reporting API v3](https://developers.google.com/analytics/devguides/reporting/core/v3/reference), which require user permission to access the user's Analytics account upon sign up.
 If you are using Devise, you can define the scope of information you are requiring in `config`:

 {% highlight ruby %}
 # config/initializers/devise.rb